szczyglis-dev/py-gpt/README.md

 - `Crontab / Task scheduler` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.

 - `DALL-E 3: Image Generation (inline)` - integrates DALL-E 3 image generation with any chat and mode.
 Just enable and ask for image in Chat mode, using standard model like GPT-4.
 The plugin does not require the `Execute commands` option to be enabled.

+- `Experts (inline)` - allows calling experts in any chat mode.
+This is the inline Experts (co-op) mode.

 - `GPT-4 Vision (inline)` - integrates Vision capabilities with any chat mode, not just Vision mode.
 When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.